 Disadvantage #3: Lack of employer branding

-However, if you put your recruiting efforts in a hands of a recruitment agency, you won’t have a full control of your employer brand.
+However, if you put your recruiting efforts in the hands of a recruitment agency, you won’t have full control of your employer brand.
 Someone else will be presenting and selling your employer brand to your potential candidates.
-Your potential candidates will create their first impression of your company based on secondhand information - not a direct contact with your company.
+Your potential candidates will create their first impression of your company based on secondhand information - not direct contact with your company.

 Conclusion: Should you use a recruitment agency or recruit by yourself?

 Should you use a recruitment agency to help you find and shortlist the best candidates?
 Or should you handle the full cycle recruiting process by yourself?

 Which option is better: In-house or agency recruitment?

 When compared with in-house recruiting, using a recruitment agency has both advantages and disadvantages: